statsleelab/kompute/README.md

 ## Load the package

-To load this package, enter the follwoing command to the R console:
+To load this package, enter the following command to the R console:

       library(kompute)